 - While there is a good lunch venue at the track and plenty of places in and around the Baxter/Brainerd area, it’s a good idea to bring a snack, fruit, and plenty of water.

 - Try to wind down business activities for the day.
 Driving on the track is an intense activity and you’ll want a clear mind.

-The Friday Driving Training program starts early in the morning so we do recommend that you stay in the area the night before.
-It’s tough to drive from the Twin Cities in the early morning hours of Friday and expect to drive hard all day at the track.
-And if you intend to drive home Friday evening after graduation it’s downright brutal.
-Area lodging options can be found on the Brainerd Lakes Vactionland website.
+The Driving Training program starts early in the morning so we do recommend that you stay in the area the night before.
+It’s tough to drive from the Twin Cities in the early morning hours on the day of the school and expect to drive hard all day at the track.
+Area lodging options can be found on the Brainerd Lakes Vacationland website.